jucardwell/geog215/other_pages/assignment3.md

 1. Add a **third-level heading** named "Execute EDSA".
 Create a chunk below

 2. Create one descriptive statistics table for the enrollment column.
+Figure out how to use the `kable` package to make a nice looking table.

-3. Create one non-map graphic for any of the descriptive columns.
+3. Create one non-map graphic for any of the columns.
 Make sure this graphic has a title and all other appropriate formatting.

 **Hint: You will probably get an error when trying to make the descriptive